Back to Blog

 Across the accounts we manage at AZvertising, implementing a rigorous negative keyword strategy typically produces these results within 60 days:

 The math is simple.
-When you stop paying for clicks that will never convert, every remaining dollar works harder.
+When you stop paying for clicks that will never convert from browsers to book buyers, every remaining dollar works harder.

-Stop Paying for Clicks That Will Never Convert
+Stop Paying for Clicks That Will Never Sell Your Books

 Negative keywords are not glamorous.
 Nobody gets excited about building exclusion lists.
-But in our experience, they are the single highest-ROI optimization most Amazon sellers are not doing — or not doing well enough.
+But in our experience, they are the single highest-ROI optimization most authors are not doing — or not doing well enough.

 If your ACoS is stubbornly high, if your conversion rates feel lower than they should be, or if you just have a nagging feeling that your ad spend is not working as hard as it could — start with the search term report.
 The wasted spend is hiding in plain sight.